 Thanks to this lotion I have been able to cross restless legs off of my list of symptoms.

-I purchased this wrap and icepack after breaking my ribs.
+I purchased a wrap and an icepack combo after breaking my ribs.
 My only regret was that I didn’t purchase it to ice my shoulder after my car accident last year.

 I have found that by alternating ice with my PEMF treatments I am able to combat new injuries and keep old ones from becoming a bigger problem.

 There you have it, my “on the go” must-have products!

 Do you have a must-have a pain relief product that can be used wherever you go?